CARTAvis/carta-backend-ICD-test/k8s/README.md

 Use `$ docker images` to confirm the new image is there, if not try `$ eval $(minikube docker-env)` to switch node.
 Then re-create the image.
 So that we could run a local image here.

-If there is any issue about mount, please try `$ minikube mount <local/images/path>:CARTA/Images` to establish a turnnel.
+If there is any issue about mount, please try `$ minikube mount <local/images/path>:CARTA/Images` to establish a tunnel.

 Finally, we could get a ws address by `$ minikube service carta-backend-dev-service --url`, which will return `http://<ip>:<port>`.
 We could compose to `ws::/<ip>:<port>`.